Pranay-256/DATA-VISUALIZATION/README.md

     3. Distribution Plots
     4. Regression & mixed plots
     5. Matrix/Grid Plots
-And at Last an IPL 2022 visualization and Analysis project
+And at Last an IPL 2022 Analysis and Visualization project